pvtl/docker-dev/README.md

 ## Troubleshooting ❓

+### Container Name already in use

 In some instances a build may fail due to a `Container Name already in use` error.
 You can fix this by following the "update" instructions above.
 This will recreate a fresh environment from scratch.

+### BrowserSync

+To run BrowserSync from within a container, it needs to proxy a PHP site to generate the site.
+To do this, it needs to know where the URL lives (which, from the outside world, is through the `apache` container).

+Note: BrowserSync will only work from within the `php72-fpm` container.

+1. `docker exec -it php72-fpm bash` - SSH into the PHP7.2 container
+1. `nano /etc/hosts` - Edit the hosts files
+    - `172.22.0.10 <THIS SITE URL eg. wp.pub.localhost>` - Add the current site's URL, pointing to the `apache` container

+Now you can run `npm start` and you'll be able to access the BrowserSync version of the site at `<THIS SITE URL>:3000`